Home » Skin Care » Skin Disease » Skin Cancer Prevention

 With squamous cell carcinoma, you’ll usually notice red nodules or flat, scaly lesions on parts of your body such as your face, ears, neck, arms, or hands.
 You want to catch this type early because it can spread to other parts of your body if not treated early.

 Melanoma is the most dangerous and deadly form of skin cancer.
 Unfortunately, it can take on many appearances on your body and it can crop up almost anywhere on your skin.
-Look for moles that in appearance or bleed.
+Look for moles that change in appearance or bleed.
 Lesions with irregular borders, brownish, speckled spots, and shiny dome-shaped bumps on any part of your body should be investigated by a physician.

 The bottom line is that if you see any spot on your body that makes you suspicious, don’t take a chance.
 Have it checked out by a physician.